 The material used in the dental filling will vary depending on the location and severity of the cavity.
 Please book an appointment; we will be happy to walk you through the process.

 Amalgam fillings are a safe, effective, and long-lasting treatment for dental decay.
 Dental amalgam consists of an alloy of silver, tin, copper, and mercury.
 Amalgam, used in dentistry for over 150 years, is one of the most reviewed materials in modern dentistry.
-It has been refined over the years to be safer and more durable than ever before.
+All things considered, it is safer and more durable than ever before.

 Amalgam is a strong, stable substance that endures well when placed in a wet environment.
 It’s also a good option because it can tolerate the dramatic changes in temperature within your mouth.

 First, the dentist drills the tooth to remove the tooth decay; then forms the tooth cavity for placement of the amalgam filling.
-Next, your dentist will mix the encapsulated powdered alloy with liquid mercury to form a putty.
-Then the malleable putty is placed and shaped inside the prepared cavity.
+Next, the dentist will mix the encapsulated powdered alloy with liquid mercury to form a putty.
+After that, the malleable putty is placed and shaped inside the prepared cavity.
 The putty rapidly hardens into a solid filling.

 Composite Resin Fillings (Tooth-Colored)

-A composite resin filling is made up of ground white porcelain and durable resins.
-The material is somewhat flexible, resulting in reduced drilling and saving more of your natural tooth.
-The resin material in composite fillings creates a strong bond to your tooth.
-It’s tooth-colored and an excellent option for teeth that are exposed or visible when you talk or smile.
+A composite resin filling comprises ground white porcelain and durable resins.
+The material is somewhat flexible, reducing drilling and saving more of your natural tooth.
+The resin material in composite fillings creates a solid bond to your tooth.
+Since Its tooth-colored composite resin fillings are an excellent option for teeth that are visible when you talk or smile.